PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/page-variables-and-methods/+page.md

 :::

-But the benefit with variables over constants is that they can also change value while the app is running.
-If we would want to store the name `Bob` in the page variable `name` while the app is running we would write the code `` p.name = `Bob` ``.
+As has been said, the benefit with variables over constants is that they can change value when the app is running.
+If we would want to store the name `Bob` in the page variable `name` after the app has started we just need to ask the computer to execute the code `` p.name = `Bob` ``.
 Easy as that!

 However, a very good question is *where* we should write the code `` p.name = `Bob` ``.
 And it all depends on *when* we want the app to change the name to `Bob`.
 Very often, it is when the user has interacted with the GUI somehow, for example have clicked on a button, so let's go through how to make that happen.